Paul Jonathan Mason

-When he was in his 20s, he started to eat food as a way to avoid dealing with emotional issues that began in his childhood such as child abuse.

 Several years earlier he had applied to the National Health Service for gastric bypass surgery, to help him get his weight down.
 Mason applied several times and in the end waited 10 years before he was approved for surgery.
 In 2010, two years after beginning counseling, Mason finally had the surgery he desperately needed and wanted.
 Five years later, he had lost over 272 kg and weighed around 159 kg.
 The surgical removal of 34–45 kg of excess skin allowed for greater mobility, which made him able to exercise, and lose more weight.
 In 2014 he weighed 140 kg, a total weight loss of 304 kg.
-Mason had a further 22–27 kg of loose skin removed at New York’s Lenox Hill Hospital in May 2015.
+Mason had a further 22–27 kg of loose skin removed at New York's Lenox Hill Hospital in May 2015.
 As of March 2017, Mason weighed 127 kg and was living in a boarding house in the United States.

-In 2018 he split with his girlfriend, after this he got addicted to food again.
+In 2018 he split with his girlfriend, after which he became addicted to food once again.